wthayer/documents/docs/EVG.md

 (6)  The CA may rely on a Verified Professional Letter to establish the Applicant's information listed in (1)-(5) above if (i) the Verified Professional Letter includes a copy of supporting documentation used to establish the Applicant's legal existence, such as a certificate of registration, articles of incorporation, operating agreement, statute, or regulatory act, and (ii) the CA confirms the Applicant's organization name specified in the Verified Professional Letter with a QIIS or QGIS.

-## 0.21.Verification of Applicant's Legal Existence and Identity – Assumed Name
+## 11.3.
+Verification of Applicant's Legal Existence and Identity – Assumed Name

+### 11.3.1.
 Verification Requirements

 If, in addition to the Applicant's formal legal name, as recorded with the applicable Incorporating Agency or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration, the Applicant's identity, as asserted in the EV Certificate, is to contain any assumed name (also known as "doing business as", "DBA", or "d/b/a" in the US, and "trading as" in the UK) under which the Applicant conducts business, the CA MUST verify that:  (i) the Applicant has registered its use of the assumed name with the appropriate government agency for such filings in the jurisdiction of its Place of Business (as verified in accordance with these Guidelines), and (ii) that such filing continues to be valid.

-Acceptable Method of Verification
+### 11.3.2 Acceptable Method of Verification

 To verify any assumed name under which the Applicant conducts business: